“I have died many times — that’s where I have beaten Christ. Christ died once and resurrected once.” Robert Mugabe, on his 88th birthday.

 “The people’s votes and the people’s guns are always inseparable twins.”
 Robert Mugabe, in a 1976 speech.

 Mugabe’s secret was that he was always the cleverest person in the room.
 His formidable intellect took him from a modest background into some of the best schools in the land — the best black schools, of course, because he was a second-class citizen in colonial Rhodesia — and then to the University of Fort Hare in South Africa, which was then a production line for extraordinary Africans.
-Nelson Mandela studied there, as did Oliver Tambo (and Julius Nyerere and Kenneth Kaunda were later awarded honorary degrees).
+Nelson Mandela studied there, as did Oliver Tambo, Julius Nyerere and Kenneth Kaunda.

 His struggle began on his return to Zimbabwe in 1960, where he immersed himself in the underground opposition, eventually taking a senior leadership role in the Zimbabwe African National Union (Zanu).
 In 1964, he was arrested for “subversive speech”, and imprisoned for a decade without charge — a guest of Ian Smith’s brutal regime.